Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis vs. Vanderbilt Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's contest that pits the No. 23 Memphis Tigers (9-2) against the Vanderbilt Commodores (4-7) at FedExForum should be a lopsided matchup based on our computer prediction, which projects a final score of 83-63 in favor of Memphis, who is big favorites by our model.
+Saturday's game between the No. 23 Memphis Tigers (9-2) and the Vanderbilt Commodores (4-7) at FedExForum has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 83-63 and heavily favors Memphis to come out on top.
 Tipoff is at 4:00 PM ET on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!